attorney755/Urban-Mobility-Data-Explorer-README/README.md

-Here’s how you can update your **README.md** to include the instructions for importing the database, running the data cleaning scripts, and integrating the new steps seamlessly:
+Here’s your updated **README.md** with the database import instructions integrated, and the data cleaning steps removed as requested:

 ---